OlevO1/headset-battery-indicator/README.md

 Since version 3.0.0, the program gets the battery status by using [Sapd/HeadsetControl](https://github.com/Sapd/HeadsetControl).
 If the headset you're using isn't currently supported, you can either wait if someone else adds support for it, or try adding it yourself.

-I have a post on my website going a bit into reverse-engineering the headset APIs: <https://aarol.dev/posts/arctis-hid>
+Reading the [HeadsetControl wiki](https://github.com/Sapd/HeadsetControl/wiki/Development-1-%E2%80%90-Adding-a-device) is the best resource on this.

-Reading the [HeadsetControl wiki](https://github.com/Sapd/HeadsetControl/wiki/Development#problems) might be helpful for troubleshooting.
+I have a post on my website going a bit into reverse-engineering the headset APIs as well: <https://aarol.dev/posts/arctis-hid>

 ### License